browserengineering/book/blog/outlines.md

 classes, since I was presenting the output as a source block.

-The only way I could think of to fix this (other than rearranging my code so that column breaks only occur between classes) would be to produce richer output than raw text.
+The only way I could think of to fix this (other than rearranging my code so that column breaks only occur between classes) was to produce richer output than raw text.
 In Pandoc you can use the `RawBlock` construct to do that: